Are you looking for fun things to do in Pigeon Forge? Hopefully this list will give you loads of ideas!

 Outdoor Gravity Park

+If you’re looking for daring things to do in Pigeon Forge… Zorbing is truly unique and worth trying!
 If you’ve ever wanted to try zorbing, then look no further than Pigeon Forge’s Outdoor Gravity Park.
 Throw yourself down a 1000-foot hill in a giant hamster-wheel with up to two other people and roll your cares away!

 Arrowmont School of Arts and Crafts